andrenho-try-new-things/fortuna-computer-base/README.md

 ## Schematic

 ![Schematic](schematic/pi-pico-vga.svg)

+Possible variations:
-Any of these modules, except for the Pico Pi 2 and the Power, are optional.
+ * Any of these modules, except for the Pico Pi 2 and the Power, are optional.
+ * A Pico Pi (not W) can be used instead, if wireless is not needed.

 [Download PDF](schematic/fortuna-io-board.pdf)